 What kind of pattern should you see in Ava?

-Just like oral or vaginal temperature, skin temperature also increases after ovulation, stays high during the luteal phase, and decreases again around the time you get your next period.
+In clinical testing, Ava’s skin temperature data was shown to behave similarly to oral/vaginal temperature readings.
+That is, it increases after ovulation, stays high during the luteal phase, and decreases again around the time you get your next period.
 If you become pregnant, it will remain high throughout your pregnancy.

 It may be a little bit harder to see the rise in Ava compared with oral or vaginal temperatures, but the Ava algorithm uses a filtering technique that can allow it to detect the rise even when it is difficult for the naked eye.